Tour Stop No. 1

 Robert Griffing’s Unconquered depicts three Seneca warriors staring down a British fort in Pittsburgh after Pontiac’s Rebellion.
 During the conflict, a group of fifty-seven drunken frontiersmen (“the Paxton Boys”) killed twenty Susquehannock near Lancaster, who they conflated with other Natives raiding in Pennsylvania.
 Whether intentional or not, the artist’s depiction of the clear-cut landscape presents a vivid reminder of the existential threat settler-colonialism posed.

-Gen. Thomas Gage served as commander-in-chief of the British forces in North America from the beginning to the end of the Imperial Crisis.
-He oversaw the response to Pontiac’s Rebellion and, relocated to Boston as the King’s appointed governor in 1774, he implemented the Coercive Acts which touched off the War for Independence.
+Gen. Thomas Gage served as commander-in-chief of the British forces in North America during the Imperial Crisis.
+He oversaw the response to Pontiac’s Rebellion and was relocated to Boston in 1774, overseeing the Coercive Acts which touched off the Revolution.
 A noble who served in the Seven Years War, Gage married Margaret Kemble, a scion of New York’s most elite families (the Van Cortlandts, DeLanceys, Bayards, and Schuylers).
-They lived just outside the Fort, where these ruling families had their mansions.
+They lived just outside the Fort, where the ruling families built mansions along the Hudson, on Broad Way.

 This sudden about-face on colonial policy sprang from the enormous bill England had racked up creating a global empire.
 Its deficit doubled fourteen times in the 1700s, the Second Hundred Years War.
 By the end, payments on the debt (£42 million) and military costs ate up more than three-quarters of its budget.
-Although Britain now had an imperium twice as large as the Mideastern caliphates and Asian dynasties of the medieval era (let alone Rome), it also had to police those vast new holdings, and the English were already one of the most heavily taxed people on Earth.
+Although Britain now had an imperium twice as large as the Mideastern caliphates or Asian dynasties of the late medieval era, it also had to police those vast new holdings, and the English were already one of the most heavily taxed people on Earth.
 So Parliament began economically restricting and taxing all its colonies once the Seven Years War came to an end.

 These laws have often been depicted as novel because they imposed “taxation without representation.”
 But that was hardly new.
-And even in Great Britain, just 215,000 of 8 million men could vote.
+Even in Great Britain, just 215,000 men (in 3 million) could vote.
 What Parliament’s laws actually did was make it far more difficult to avoid or cheat regulation of the most important aspects of the colonial economy.
 In other parts of the Empire, merchants and others could not mount an effective protest.
 But North America had roughly a quarter the population of Great Britain, spread over a vast land.
 It was the biggest and fastest-growing part of the Empire, the one realm able to put up resistance.

 English holdings overseas, 1700 (above) and the United Kingdom’s first global empire, 1763 (below)